 (H) Any other energy-related equipment; and

-(4) The Program Manager of the Federal Energy Management Program concurs with the petition.

-(b) The Program Manager of the Federal Energy Management Program may concur in part with a petition and establish an applicable maximum allowable fossil fuel-generated energy consumption standard with respect to a specific building other than the value put forth in the petition.
+(3) The Director of the Federal Energy Management Program may concur in whole or in part with a petition.
+Upon concurring in part, the Director of the Federal Energy Management Program will establish an applicable maximum allowable fossil fuel-generated energy consumption standard with respect to a specific building other than the value put forth in the petition.

-(c) Petitions for downward adjustment should be submitted to FFRR-2011-DA@ee.doe.gov , or to:
+(4) Petitions for downward adjustment should be submitted to ff-petition@ee.doe.gov , or to:

 U.S. Department of Energy